Changing How the VA Rates Mental Conditions: GAF Scores vs. WHODAS 2.0

 How does WHODAS 2.0 Affect My VA PTSD Rating?

-If your PTSD disability claim has been denied, the team at Hill & Ponton are here to help.
-Our team of experienced attorneys specialize in social security and veterans disability law, so former service members can obtain the benefits they deserve.
+If your PTSD disability claim has been denied, the team at Hill & Ponton is here to help.
+Our team of experienced attorneys have decades of experience in social security and veterans disability law, so former service members can obtain the benefits they deserve.